 Who We Are

-The Learning Disabilities and ADHD Network is a collaborative of a broad group of organizations and individuals, which is funded by a grant from an anonymous donor at the Calgary Foundation and is operated through Foothills Academy Society.
+The Learning Disabilities and ADHD Network is a collaborative of a broad group of organizations and individuals, which is operated through Foothills Academy Society.

-Carola Tiltmann, B. Ed is the Manager of the Learning Disabilities & ADHD Network.
+Carola Tiltmann is the Manager of the Learning Disabilities & ADHD Network and is also one of the Community Managers at Foothills Academy.

 Advisory Committee Members